Skip to main content

 1. What are your goals for the partnership?

 Before entering into a business partnership, it's essential to have a clear understanding of what each partner hopes to achieve from the partnership.
 This includes discussing short-term and long-term goals, as well as any specific targets or milestones that need to be met.
-By having a shared vision for the partnership, both partners can work together towards achieving those goals.2.
-What are your individual strengths and weaknesses?
+By having a shared vision for the partnership, both partners can work together towards achieving those goals.

 Understanding each partner's strengths and weaknesses is crucial for determining how responsibilities will be divided within the partnership.
 By knowing each other's strengths, partners can delegate tasks accordingly, while also identifying areas where additional support or training may be needed.